-One misconception that is commonly held by patients and physicians alike, is that implant-based reconstructions are less painful than the natural tissue reconstructions such as the DIEP flap.
+One misconception commonly held by patients and physicians is that implant-based reconstructions are less painful than the natural tissue reconstructions such as the DIEP flap.

 Not so fast!
 A very recent paper published in this month’s Plastic and Reconstructive Surgery Journal indicates that implant-based breast reconstructions may be more painful than abdominally-based natural tissue free flap reconstructions.